Strengthening Baby's Immune System

 What role does breastmilk play?

 Breastmilk is a perfect source of nutrition for your baby—and a whole lot more.
-It contains antibodies and other substances that help support their immune system.
+It contains antibodies and other substances that help support baby's immune system.
 Colostrum, the special milk you produce in the days after delivery, is especially rich with infection-fighting proteins.
 That’s why colostrum is often called baby’s “first vaccine.”

 What can weaken a baby’s immune system?